PietHugen/SteamDeckScreenshotSync/README.md

 ## How It Works

-1. **inotifywait** monitors Steam's screenshot directories for new files
+1. **systemd path unit** monitors Steam's userdata directory for any modifications
+2. When changes are detected, the **service unit** is triggered automatically
-2. When a screenshot file (`.jpg` or `.png`) is created, the script extracts the **App ID** from the folder path
+3. The script scans for recent screenshot files (`.jpg` or `.png`) and extracts the **App ID** from the folder path
-3. The **Steam Web API** is queried to get the human-readable game name
+4. The **Steam Web API** is queried to get the human-readable game name
-4. Game names are **cached** to avoid repeated API calls
+5. Game names are **cached** to avoid repeated API calls
-5. The file is uploaded to Google Drive with the game name prefixed to the filename
+6. The file is uploaded to Google Drive with the game name prefixed to the filename
-6. **Metadata** (game name and App ID) is added to the uploaded file
+7. **Metadata** (game name and App ID) is added to the uploaded file

+This approach uses systemd's built-in file monitoring instead of `inotify-tools`, making it more suitable for immutable systems like SteamOS.

 ## File Structure